Hybrid Car: Facts and Tips You Should Know Before Buying

 The Toyota Prius is the best selling hybrid vehicle with cumulative global sales of over 3 million units by June 2013.
 These sales indicate why the major manufacturers are showing an interest in producing hybrids.

 First Hybrid Car

 - The first hybrid vehicle was made by Ferdinand Porsche the founder of the Porsche company.

 - The first hybrid car was called the "Mixte".

 Hybrid car technology is not a new thing although some people still think that it's a new technology.
 Hybrid technology was invented more than a century ago when a man called Ferdinand Porsche made the first hybrid vehicle and that was 1902.
 If that name rings a bell, it should because Ferdinand Porsche was the founder of the very famous "Porsche company".
 That first hybrid car was called the "Mixte" and it was referred to as "Semper Vivus" meaning, always alive.

-Over the past century, hybrid technology was imperceptibly used in several applications such as locomotives, submarines, mining trucks and mopeds.
-Though the hybrid technology was devised more than a century ago and the first hybrid vehicle was made 1902, hybrid technology found its way back to the cars when the Toyota company rolled out its Toyota Prius hybrid car in Japan 1997.
+Over the past century, hybrid technology was imperceptibly used in several applications such as locomotives, submarines, mining trucks, and mopeds.
+Though the hybrid technology was devised more than a century ago and the first hybrid vehicle was made in 1902, hybrid technology found its way back to the cars when the Toyota company rolled out its Toyota Prius hybrid car in Japan 1997.

 Myths vs. Facts about Hybrid vehicles

-Due to the confusion that still surround hybrid cars, it's very important to separate the myths or misconceptions from the facts about them.
+Due to the confusion that still surrounds hybrid cars, it's very important to separate the myths or misconceptions from the facts about them.
 So you can make a well-informed decision regarding whether to buy them or not.